As you’re evaluating ERP systems, you’ve probably realized the importance of cloud connectivity.

 Each option has its pros and cons to consider.

 For instance, while SaaS offers companies complete, immediate service, its out-of-the-box features are often limited in scope.
 For businesses seeking more customization, PaaS can be more appealing.
-With PaaS, they can build custom applications that live and operate on the cloud.
+With PaaS, companies can build custom applications that live and operate on the cloud.

 Artificial Intelligence on the Rise

-Artificial intelligence (AI) continues to take the world by storm, and this includes the SaaS industry.
-While its benefits are far-reaching, one of the biggest advantages it provides to companies is the ability to hyper-personalize the customer experience.
+While its benefits are far-reaching, one of the biggest advantages that AI provides is the ability to hyper-personalize the customer experience.

 • Higher-quality support services (e.g. chatbots)